 In Japan, peaches are drawn (and sold) upside down as this is how they are presented as religious offerings in China.

 Official Symbols of Okayama

 The prefectural flower was picked in 1950 as the peach blossom as peaches are the local specialty.
 The prefectural tree and bird were chosen by referendum in 1966 and 1994, respectively.

 The capital of Okayama Prefecture is a major transportation hub for western Japan.
 Major expressways and local JR rail lines extend from the city to: Tottori Prefecture in the north, Fukuyama City and Hiroshima City in the west, the island of Shikoku in the south and Osaka City in the east.
 The famous Seto-Ohashi Bridge to Shikoku (the longest combined road and rail bridge in the world) was completed in 1988.

 Okayama Airport is located to the north of Okayama City.
 The airport has daily flights to most major Japanese Cities.
-A small number of international flights leave and arrive each week from Shanghai, Guam and Seoul.
+A small number of international flights leave and arrive each week.

 Posted: April 5, 2011 Updated: February 28, 2015